 You’ve painstakingly identified project roles, tools, filled in the gaps, assigned the team, and now it’s GO time!
 Before any work starts, there are two things that must happen first; the team kick-off and defining my rules as the PM.

 The Team Kick-off.
 A well planned kick-off meeting sets the tone for a successful project.
-This is your one chance to energize the team and make a good impression on them.
-As a project manager, it’s also an opportunity to show your competence as a leader and able to guide them through the project.
+This is your chance to energize the team and an opportunity to show your competence as a leader to guide them through the project.
+The PM will also discuss how the project aligns with strategic direction.
+Here are some points to help make a kick-off successful:

 - Clearly articulate the goals of the project, what done looks like, and the project’s alignment to overall corporate strategy